WayneKeenan/Neutrino/README.md

 In DEBUG builds, the framework has the following shortcuts:
 - F1: Toggle performance panel
-- F2: Switch to spline editor (WIP)
+- F3: Enter tile map editor (Current WIP)